-Typical replacement costs tend to be higher and depend on how much damage has been done to the soil and the specific site conditions that you need to restores after construction.
+Typical replacement costs are higher depending on how much soil damage there is.
+As well, the specific site conditions that you need to restores after construction.

 Did you renovate or modify your home since the current septic system was installed?
 Consider the current (and future) use of your home when deciding on a septic system.
 The current style may no longer be relevant to your needs.

 Will a traditional home inspector check the condition of the septic system?